Susceptible turfgrass: Kentucky bluegrass, fine-leaf fescue, bentgrass, ryegrass, and Bermuda grass.

 Powdery mildew is also common in areas with poor air circulation, but does not require a film of water to infect turf.

-• Water as needed to avoid drought stress.
+• Water to alleviate drought stress.

 • Raise the mower height.